 Peripheral Arterial Disease (PAD) Test

 Steven Nissen has discussed the dangers of these types of screenings in an article for Cardiosource.org (the online voice of the American College of Cardiology) entitled “Screenings and Executive Physicals: Hazardous to Your Health.”

 Being proactive about cardiovascular health is generally considered to be a good thing, however, these types of screenings have the potential for doing more harm than good.

 First off, individuals should recognize that this service is being offered by hospital systems solely for the purpose of getting more patients into their system for further testing and procedures.

-Cheap equipment and inexperienced or poorly trained technicians are more likely to yield studies which are difficult to interpret or introduce errors and artifacts.
-Artifacts in an imaging study are images which appear to be abnormalities but are not.
+Cheap equipment and inexperienced or poorly trained technicians are more likely to yield studies that are difficult to interpret or introduce errors and artifacts.
+Artifacts in an imaging study are images that appear to be abnormalities but are not.
 The more artifacts in a study, the more inappropriate subsequent testing will most likely be performed.